Toyota Camry vs BYD Seal 6

 The Toyota Camry uses a 2.5L 4-cyl Dual VVT-i Hybrid producing 170kW and 221Nm of torque, sent through a cvt to a FWD layout.
 It covers the 0-100km/h sprint in 8.1 seconds.

 The Toyota Camry has the clear power advantage at 170kW vs 130kW.
+In the real-world sprint, the Toyota Camry is 0.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort